antirais/RandomCode/README.md

 RandomCode
 ==========

-Repo for random code snippets
+Repo for random code snippets.

+Thank you, move on.